 If you're heading off on holiday, you might be worrying about what your phone bill is going to look like at the end of the month thanks to data roaming charges.
-Here, we show you how to avoid data roaming charges on your iPhone while you're abroad.
+Well, worry no longer.
+In this article, we show you how to avoid (or minimise) roaming charges on your iPhone while you're abroad.

-First things first, it's important to remember that your unlimited data allowances only apply to usage in the UK.
-So, one of the easiest ways to avoid data roaming charges is to connect to WiFi where possible.
+One of the easiest ways to avoid data roaming charges outside the EU is to connect to WiFi whenever possible.
 Unless the particular WiFi hotspot charges for access (you will probably have to sign in or register to access WiFi of this kind, so you'll be notified if any charges apply) you won't be charged for downloading data over that connection.

 Change your settings to avoid data roaming charges